MicrosoftDocs/visualstudio-docs/docs/test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests.md

 ### DeploymentItemAttribute

-The <xref:Microsoft.VisualStudio.TestTools.UnitTesting.DeploymentItemAttribute> for copying files or folders specified as deployment items to the deployment directory.
+The MSTest V2 framework <xref:Microsoft.VisualStudio.TestTools.UnitTesting.DeploymentItemAttribute> for copying files or folders specified as deployment items to the deployment directory(without adding a custom output path the copied files will be in TestResults folder inside the project folder).
 Deployment directory is where all the deployment items are present along with test project dll. (starting from MSTest v2)

 It can be used either on test classes (classes marked with `TestClass` attribute) or on test methods (methods marked with `TestMethod` attribute).